dylankaufman/sfguides/site/devlabs/getting_started_with_snowpipe.md

 2. Configure Snowpipe User Permissions

-To ensure the Snowflake user associated with executing the Snowpipe actions had sufficient permissions, create a unique role to manage Snowpipe security privileges.
-Do not employ the user account you're currently utilizing, instead create a new user to assign to Snowpipe within the web console.
+To ensure the Snowflake user associated with executing the Snowpipe actions has sufficient permissions, create a unique role to manage Snowpipe security privileges.
+Do not employ the user account you're currently utilizing, as this can be a security and maintenance risk; instead, create a new user to assign to Snowpipe within the web console.

 ```sql
 -- Create Role